yourbasic/api/README.md

 Threading and garbage collection in Go are two great examples of interfaces that get this right.
 In general, a Go programmer doesn't have to, and doesn't want to, worry about the intricacies of garbage collection and threading.
-"It just works."
+It just works.

 In the [Fenwick repo][fenwick] I didn't manage to hide the implementation details completely, even though I tried:

 - The data type is called `List`, not `Tree`.
 That's because it **does** the job of a list, even though it's implemented as a tree.
-  I surely got that right.
+  I surely got that one right.

 - The cheesy stock photo in the README file depicts a list, not a tree.
   Perhaps I got that right.

 - The data structure is known as a Fenwick tree, or binary indexed tree.
-  I couldn't change that.
-But it was my decision to include a few implementation details at the very end of the package documentation.
+  That wasn't my choice, but I'm the one who included some implementation details at the end of the package documentation.
 Sorry about that.

 However, the documentation of the `fenwick.List`data type and its methods describes what the code does without telling anything about how it works.